zguo235/tldr/CLIENT-SPECIFICATION.md

 This section describes the standardised command-line interface (CLI) for clients implementing one.
 Clients that do not provide a CLI can ignore this section.

+In this specification, it is assumed that the client is named `tldr`, though this is OPTIONAL.

 ### Arguments

 A number of command-line options MUST be supported (unless otherwise specified) if a CLI is implemented: